levonrush/footy-tipper/README.md

 # Footy-Tipper
-This is a data science project mainly programmed in R that is currently in the research phase, with the intention of creating a production pipeline for a model that selects tips for use in the Seven Seas Hotel's NRL tipping comp.
+The Footy-Tipper is a data science project programmed in R that aims to create a production pipeline for a footy tipping model to be used in the Seven Seas Hotel's NRL tipping comp.

 ## Overview
-The aim of this project is to develop a model that can predict NRL game outcomes and provide betting tips for the Seven Seas Hotel's NRL tipping comp.
-The project currently includes data collection, cleaning, and exploratory data analysis.
-Various machine learning models will be tested and evaluated before selecting the best-performing model to use in the production pipeline.
+The goal of this project is to develop a machine learning model that can accurately predict NRL game outcomes and provide betting tips for the Seven Seas Hotel's NRL tipping competition.
+The project includes various stages such as data collection, cleaning, exploratory data analysis, model selection, and evaluation.

 ## Installation
 To run this project locally, follow these steps: